10 Law and Sin (Romans 7:7-25)

 Explanation:

 Paul argues, without the Law of God, we would not understand how sinful we are and how we are unable to save ourselves from sin.
-The Law — just as God intended — alert us to the death that threatens us so that we might turn from our selfish ways, see our need for a savoir and trust in the work of Jesus.
+The Law — just as God intended — alerts us to the death that threatens us so that we might turn from our selfish ways, see our need for a savior and trust in the work of Jesus.

 Let me give you an analogy.